Hong Kong Museum Guide: Best Routes, Clusters and Planning Tips

 - From Shau Kei Wan Station's B2 exit, transfer to a 14M minibus.

-- No admission after 16:30, don’t cut it close.
+- Check the current last-entry time and don’t cut it close.

 7. Sun Yat-sen Memorial Hall